TorZidan/android-1.0/StepsToBuild.md

 -rwxr-xr-x 1 android android  938348 2025-02-02 10:38 zImage
 ```

-If we built the kernel using the `.config` file from the emulator, then we can launch the emulator with the new kernel file:
+If we built the kernel using the `.config` file from the emulator (see above), then we can launch the emulator with the new kernel file:
 ```
+cd mydroid-1.0/sources/kernel
 ../out/host/linux-x86/sdk/android-sdk_eng.android_linux-x86/tools/emulator -kernel arch/arm/boot/zImage
 ```